 This is the second part of a longer paper contained in the author's PhD thesis which was split at the request of a referee (see \cite[Paper~4]{HughesThesis}).
 The first part of this longer paper can be found in \cite{Hughes2021a}.
 Note that some of the results here are not contained in the author's PhD thesis.
 Also note that a number of group presentations and results regarding residual finiteness and autostackability will only exist in the thesis version.
 Finally, we remark the existence of the companion papers \cite{Hughes2021b,Hughes2023hdQ,HughesValiunas2022,HughesValiunas2023} where similar techniques are used to prove a number of other results.

-Since writing this paper and fixing the error caught by the anonymous referee.
-Jingyin Huang and Mahan Mj \cite{HuangMj2023} (as well as Jingyin Huang and Camille Horbez \cite{HorbezHuang2023}) have considered related constructions in the context of commensurators (and measure equivalence).
+Since writing this paper and fixing the error caught by one of the anonymous referees, Jingyin Huang and Mahan Mj \cite{HuangMj2023} (as well as Camille Horbez and Jingyin Huang \cite{HorbezHuang2023}) have considered related constructions in the context of commensurators (and measure equivalence).
 Their construction fixes the major oversight with the construction in an earlier version of this paper.
-It remains unclear to the author when there exists irreducible uniform lattices in products of Salvetti complexes and Euclidean spaces.
+It remains unclear to the author when there exist irreducible uniform lattices in products of Salvetti complexes and Euclidean spaces.